From Marine Biology to Birding: The Journey of Cortney Weatherby, Coastal Outreach Manager for Alabama Audubon

 Two stories ----

-Cortney led a bird walk for about 20 people, and during the hour and a half walk, they saw birds that most birders would consider common, but many of these people might have seen some of those birds before but not necessarily known what they were.
-It was a super fun and engaged group, and they had some birds really cooperate and stay in view long enough to point out identifying features.
+Cortney led a bird walk for about 20 people, and during the walk, they saw birds that most birders would consider common, but many of these people might have seen some of those birds before but not necessarily known what they were.
+It was a fun and engaged group, and they had some birds cooperate and stay in view long enough to point out identifying features.

-Cortney gave a program about beach-nesting birds and how to help them to a group of third and fifth-graders at a local school before Christmas.
-At the conclusion, when she was answering questions they had, one of them asked me what college degree they would need to work for Alabama Audubon, and another asked that even though they are young if there was a way for them to help the birds nest on the beach.
+Before Christmas, Cortney gave a program about beach-nesting birds to a group of third and fifth-graders at a local school.
+At the conclusion, when she was answering questions, one of them asked me what college degree they would need to work for Alabama Audubon, and another asked that even though they are young if there was a way for them to help the birds nest on the beach.

 InSight2Go

-2. If the birds are squawking, keep on walking!
-A lot of people ask us how close to the birds is too close...If the birds start to shuffle around and start making noise at you, you know you are too close!
+- If the birds are squawking, keep on walking!
+A lot of people ask us how close to the birds is too close...If the birds start shuffling around and making noise at you, you know you are too close!

 MEDIA